Skip to main content

 • Your birthday - A genuinely personal "new year"

-• First day of a new job - You're already in identity-transition mode
+• First day of a new job - You're already in identity-transition mode, one of the better windows for rebuilding habits after a major life change

 • After a vacation or trip - Natural reentry point